hotosm/raw-data-api/docs/src/installation/docker.md

 wsl touch config.txt #Windows with WSL echo >> config.txt #Windows without WSL
 ```
+#### .env approach

+if you prefer configurations as env variables you can put them in `.env` and pass it to dockerfile or export them

 - Database configuration:
   - To use the default database(with sample data) shipped with the `Dockerfile`, you can update the `config.txt` with the configurations below. [**Recommended**]

+  - Make sure you uncomment ```COPY config.txt ./config.txt``` line in Dockerfile while using `config.txt`

   - To use a local postgres (with postgis enabled) database, you can follow the instruction on how to set it up with raw data [here](./configurations.md). or export them as system env variables

 ```